CRTW26/Sumner1185/README.md

 # Alastair Sumner

-I am a budding junior developer with a passion for constantly developing my skills and experience.
+I am a budding junior developer with a passion for problem solving, puzzles and pizza.

-I have over 7 years experience working within technical pre-sales in the hosting and cloud industry.
-After 5 years working in a business development role in Manchester I was tasked with opening up and managing a new London office for UKFast that previously had no presence in the South.
-Working day-in-day-out with developers, engineers, and myriad technical individuals I found myself fascinated by that side of the industry.
-As such I moved to Claranet as a pre-sales cloud consultant to assist businesses with their digital transformation into public cloud services.

-During this role, while gaining an understanding of each client's application stack I found myself drawn towards the applications themselves; how they were built, what their business function was, their benefits as well as their limitations.

-I soon realised that this was not something to be ignored, and as a big believer in the notion that you if you love what you do, you won't work a day in your life (as a generalisation rather than any misguided naiviety!), I decided to leave Claranet and enroll on the 16 week intensive [Makers Academy](https://makers.tech/) course.
+Previously in my career I spent 7 years working within hosting and infrastructure and most recently as a hybrid cloud consultant specialising in assisting businesses with their digital transformation.
+Working  closely with web and software, site reliability, and DevOps engineers for so many years really amplified my enthusiasm for technology to the point where I want to take my passion for solving problems into a more technical career.

+Having now graduated from Makers, I am eager to join a great team that genuinely love what they do.
+With a drive and determination to improve and succeed, coupled with 7 years commercial experience, I believe I would be a strong addition to the right tech team.

 <div align="center">